 ii.
 Smart contracts and related applications, including decentralized autonomous organizations, as well as other similar arrangements;

 iii.
 Any other innovative technology arrangement which may be designated by the responsible Minister, on the recommendation of the Authority, by notice from time to time.

 Certification of an innovative technology arrangement from the Authority may be sought for one or more specified purposes and with reference to one or more specified qualities, features, attributes, behaviors or aspects which will be determined by the same Authority and stated in the certification.

 In this regard, the Authority must be satisfied that:

 i.
-The innovative technology arrangement is fit and proper for the purposes for which it declares to have been established and having the qualities, attributes, features, behaviours or aspects also declared;
+The innovative technology arrangement is fit and proper for the purposes for which it declares to have been established and have the qualities, attributes, features, behaviors or aspects also declared;

 ii.
-The software comprising the innovative technology arrangement has been reviewed by a registered systems auditor who is independent from all persons owning, administering, operating or otherwise involved in the innovative technology arrangement;
+The software comprising the innovative technology arrangement has been reviewed by a registered systems auditor who is independent of all persons owning, administering, operating or otherwise involved in the innovative technology arrangement;

 a. satisfy all pre-requisites for certification;

 b. meet standards on a continuing basis and to address any critical matters stated in any guidelines issued by the Authority;